amon-cox/bps-dinp-microbiomics/README.md

 # bps-dinp-microbiomics

 Code and data for a study on age‑dependent microbiome and metabolomic responses to BPS and DINP in murine fecal cultures.
-All analyses and code in this repository were developed by the author(s) for an original research manuscript that has not yet been peer‑reviewed.
+All analyses and code in this repository were developed by the authors for an original research manuscript that has not yet been peer‑reviewed.

 Working title: Investigating the Influence of Host Age on Murine Microbial Responses to Dietary Contaminants.